Shri-harini-ramesh/PhD-ToDo-Template/README.md

 ### 💡 Why This Exists

-During my PhD, I struggled to find a tool that supported weekly planning, long-term project management, and energy-based task selection in one place.
+As a PhD student, I struggled to find a tool that supported weekly planning, long-term project management, and energy-based task selection in one place.
 I wanted something light, focused, and easy to check throughout the day.
 After trying several tools, I realized none of them fit my needs, so I built a straightforward dashboard that keeps everything together without unnecessary features.

 The design is based on three ideas: